bogdanadnan/multiminer/README.md

 This build instructions are for Ubuntu 18.04 & 16.04.
 For any other distribution you might need to adapt them accordingly (especially CUDA installation).
 Also keep in mind CUDA toolkit installed in the following manner might change your drivers.
+The miner should compile ok without CUDA, case in which it will use only OpenCL.
+Just skip any CUDA mention from following instructions if you don't need it.

 1. Install required dependencies:
 ```sh